 Shaykh: Yes, but the slogan or name of the campaign specified blankets, and the people need them.

 Questioner: But the aim is the same, if blankets are replaced with something else.

 Shaykh: But that is not right at all.

-it is better to change the slogan from now, and call it winter aid or something similar.
+But if it is well known among the people that what is meant by “winter blankets” is winter aid, then that may be acceptable.
+Therefore it is better to change the slogan from now, and call it winter aid or something similar.

 End quote from Liqa’ al-Baab al-Maftooh, no. 43

 And Allah knows best.